majorgamerjay/MajorGamerJay/README.md

 ### Hi there 👋

 I'm MajorGamerJay, 15 years old and learning programming and FOSS-related topics.
-I like my stuff simple and open source and I hope to be a software engineer.
+I like my stuff simple and open source and I hope to become a software engineer in future.

 - 🌱 I’m currently learning C, Python, JS, Rust, Nim.
 - 💬 Ask me about anything you want!
 I'll gladly try my best to answer it.